afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 - **The VGG feature extractor** is based on the convolutional layers of the VGG 16 classification network proposed by the Visual Geometry Group at Oxford University.
 - It is one of the first feature extractors to be proposed for detection and is quite simple to build.
 - As with most ConvNets, the VGG feature extractor is built by alternating convolutional layers and pooling layers.
-- All convolutional layers are of size three by 3xK , with a stride of one and a zero-padding of one, by which we mean that the padding of size one is filled with zeros.
+- All convolutional layers are of size 3x3xK , with a stride of 1 and a zero-padding of 1, by which we mean that the padding of size one is filled with zeros.
-- All max-pooling layers are of size two by two with stride two and no padding.
+- All max-pooling layers are of size 2x2 with stride 2 and no padding.
 These particular hyper parameters were arrived at through intensive experimentation and have performed extremely well in a wide range of problems making VGG and extremely popular extractor.

 Let's see how these layers affect our output volume shape.